MarginResearch/cannoli/README.md

 ![Graph showing 2.2 billion instructions/sec](/perf_graph.png)

-<sub>perf with a single QEMU thread running the benchmark example on a
+<sub>Performance with a single QEMU thread running the benchmark example on a
-Intel Xeon Silver 4310 @ 2.1 GHz</sub>
+Intel Xeon Silver 4310 @ 2.1 GHz, target is mipsel-linux, hot loop of unrolled nops to benchmark PC tracing bandwidth (worst case for us)</sub>

 ## TL;DR Getting it running